 - If smtc2 is not configured on any FR2 CC,

 - The total number of different SMTC periodicities on all serving CCs and inter-frequency layers without measurement gap does not exceed 4

+- The starting point of the first 5ms window for CSI-RS measurement as defined in clause 9.10.1 on all CCs in FR2 is same and one of following conditions is met

+- If any CSI-RS resource is configured in the second 5ms window for CSI-RS measurement as defined in clause 9.10.1 on any FR2 CC,

+- All CCs with CSI-RS resources only in the first 5ms window have the same CSI-RS resource periodcity, and

-- All CSI-RS resources in the same MO are configured within a periodic 5ms window.
+- All CCs with CSI-RS resources both in the first and the second 5ms window have the same CSI-RS resource periodcity

+- If no CSI-RS resource is configured in the second 5ms window for CSI-RS measurement as defined in clause 9.10.1 on any FR2 CC,

-Note: Longer delays for cell identification and measurement periods derived based on CSSFoutside_gap,i in clauses 9.2.5.1, 9.2.5.2, can be expected, if the UE is configured with more than 4 different SMTC periodicities on FR2 serving carriers.
+- The total number of different CSI-RS resources periodicities on all serving CCs does not exceed 3Note: Longer delays for cell identification and measurement periods derived based on CSSFoutside_gap,i in clauses 9.2.5.1, 9.2.5.2, can be expected, if the UE is configured with more than 4 different SMTC periodicities on FR2 serving carriers.
 The longer delay applies for the FR2 intra-frequency measurement objects with the longest SMTC periodicity/periodicities.

 <End of Change 5>